Report on Government Services 2022

 On 1 December 2018, paramedicine became a nationally regulated profession with paramedics joining the National Registration and Accreditation Scheme (Paramedics Australasia, 2021).
 From this date, paramedics must be registered with the Paramedicine Board of Australia and meet the Board’s registration standards in order to practise in Australia (Paramedicine Board of Australia, 2018).

 Jurisdictions have different funding models to provide resourcing to ambulance service organisations.
-Nationally in 2019-20, State and Territory government grants and indirect government funding formed the greatest source of ambulance service organisations funding (74.4 per cent of total funding), followed by transport fees (from public hospitals, private citizens and insurance (20.3 per cent of total funding), and subscriptions and other income (5.3 per cent) (table 11A.1).
+Nationally in 2020-21, state and territory government grants and indirect government funding formed the greatest source of ambulance service organisations funding (75.7 per cent), followed by transport fees (from public hospitals, private citizens and insurance) (19.1 per cent), and subscriptions and other income (5.2 per cent) (table 11A.1).

 Size and scope